TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 ```

 #### Request
-This API does not return a response body; it returns status code 204 if the request is valid.
+This API does not return a response body.
+It returns status code 204 if the request is valid.

 | Name          | Type   | Format | Required | Description                                      |
 | ------------- | ------ | ------ | -------- | ------------------------------------------------ |